craftninja/emily-and-luke/README.md

 * Fork, Clone, Bundle
 * `$ rails s`
+* Use rails console to add a admin (user)
+* Manage guests, registries and photos as an admin user
+* Non guests / users can see photos, registries
+* Guests in the database will have access
-* Follow the pattern to create seeds for your entire invitee list
+  * RSVP for their entire family
+  * Optionally add dietary restrictions for each family member
+  * Add or update their Family address

 #### Things to do:

+* Have wedding details only accessible by Guests (move to rsvp contoller?)
 * limit routes to ones needed
-* seed with invitee data
 * ~~limit visibility of rsvp to invitees~~
-* secret code is array of short words?
+* ~~secret code belongs to a family~~
 * ~~add address~~, phone, email updater to rsvp form
 * ~~add dietary restrictions to rsvp~~
 * ~~if user is not found, error gracefully~~
 * ~~if user uses RSVP index or any other controller, session[:secret_code] is null~~
 * ~~session[:secret_code] is validated for every action EXCEPT index (and find_user) in the RSVP controller~~
 * ~~page-header everywhere~~
-* ~~secret code is a password field~~
 * ~~make update dietary restrictions a button~~
-* if a user ????
-* Admin can log in and add families with family members
+* ~~Admin can log in and add families with family members~~
-  * differentiate between properly logged in admin and temp logged in rsvp-er
+  * ~~differentiate between properly logged in admin and temp logged in rsvp-er~~
-  * admin logs in at /admin, then has new navbar with all /users paths available
+  * ~~admin logs in at /login, then has new navbar with guest management path available~~
-  * also has access to all /photos, /registries paths
+  * also has access to all /photos, ~~/registries paths~~